JennyDelaney/Portfolio_1_Project/README.md

 # Colour Scheme
 The two main colours used are green or white background with black or white font.
 # Typography
-I am currently using the Montserrat font throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+I am currently using the rubik font throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
+Rubik is a clean font, so it is both attractive and appropriate.
 # Imagery
 Imagery is important.
 All images will be golf related and reflect the great scenery that is given to every golfer when they play a round of golf in Ireland.
 # Features: